Hausa Masa (Rice Cake)

 1. Soak the raw rice in 5 cups of water overnight

-3. Drain the rice and grind it in a blender with the yeast and akaun mixture to make a smooth batter.
+3. Drain the rice completely.
+Blend rice with the yeast and akaun mixture to make a smooth batter.
 Add the cooked rice, and blend to combine well.
 The batter should be very thick

 4. Pour batter into a large bowl, cover and leave in a warm place for 8-12 hours.
 You want the mixture to rise, collapse and ferment.